JetBrains/kotlin-wrappers/FAQ.md

 val value = ClassName("my-class")
 ```

-If there is no strict factory function for a type of this kind, please, [create an issue](https://github.com/JetBrains/kotlin-wrappers/issues).
+If there is no strict factory function for a type of this kind please [create an issue](https://github.com/JetBrains/kotlin-wrappers/issues).
-Otherwise, when you use `unsafeCast` or `asDynamic`, the type can be incorrect when a library updates.
+Otherwise, when you use `unsafeCast` or `asDynamic`, the type can be incorrect when the library updates.

 Typical use cases are:
 - `JSO` (look at the previous item for JSO creation example)
 - Opaque alias
-> **Opaque alias** is the interface that mimicry another external interface but incapsulates some logic inside (e.g.,
+> **Opaque alias** is the interface that mimics another external interface but encapsulates some logic inside (e.g.,
 a `String` opaque interface without any string operations).